Kintyre/ksconf/docs/source/cheatsheet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Say you want to move a bunch of savedsearch from ``search`` into a more appropriate app.
+Say you want to move a bunch of savedsearches from ``search`` into a more appropriate app.
 First create a file that list all the names of your searches (one per line) in :file:`corp_searches.txt`

     .. code-block:: sh